 - Other: 0.65%

-More than half of respondents (60.05%) indicated that they work with agencies, freelancers, or contractors for link building while over a quarter (29.2%) said they manage their link building efforts in-house.
+More than half of respondents (60.05%) indicated that they work with link building service providers, freelancers, or contractors for link building while over a quarter (29.2%) said they manage their link building efforts in-house.

 Zbigniew Drozdz, SEO Specialist at Booksy